 pyglow.color("green", 0)

-Listing 13-1.
-Flashing the PiGlow leds

 Save the text in the Listing 13-1 in a file called flash.py, then run it in the SSH terminal:

 python flash.py

 This is all there is to it - simple, right?

 Now imagine that the more complex control commands you will write will be nothing but encapsulated scripts such as the one above, that take control of a given interface and device, and effect some changes.